barkibu/warden-cognito/README.md

 ## Usage

-Add to  your initializers the following:
+Configure how the gem maps Cognito users to local ones adding to your initializers the following:
 ```ruby
  Warden::Cognito.configure do |config|
     config.user_repository = User